 - eBay is yet another beneficiary of Node.js’ efficiency. eBay utilizes the ability of Node.js to handle an immense number of requests.
 Also, the vast array of information that is displayed on the application page is also possible due to Node.js.

 The list does not end here.
-From organizations like NASA to Groupon, they all are using Node.js for their development purposes.
+Organizations like NASA to Groupon, all are using Node.js for their development purposes.
 Microsoft, Github, Yahoo, Google, and Mozilla, everyone prefers Node.js over other frameworks.

 But, what are these benefits that have made all these companies careen about Node.js?
-Let’s take our discussion further and know about the benefits accorded to the users.
+Let’s take our discussion further and learn about the benefits accorded to the users.

 Listed below are the benefits of Node.js and the reasons why big companies are shifting to this new environment.